↑ Like this article? Support us with a single click of the AD

-Edgar Allan Poe was born on the cusp of Capricorn and Aquarius, this Bostonian was born in 1809.
+Edgar Allan Poe was a born a Bostonian on the cusp of Capricorn and Aquarius in 1809.

-January 19th, David and Elizabeth Poe welcomed their baby boy Edgar.
-Believed to be named by the acting couple after a character from Shakespeare’s King Lear.
+January 19th, Actor and actress David and Elizabeth Poe welcomed their baby boy Edgar.
+He’s believed to be named after the character from Shakespeare’s King Lear.

 Orphaned – –

 Edgar Poe was a year old when his father David left.
 An angry man, an alcoholic, not hesitating to bring down his family.
 Which means leaving could have been his one good act.

 David Poe was supposed to be a lawyer, his rich family setting up a perfect life.
 This changed when he met Elizabeth the actress.
 He abandoned law for acting and being with her.
 He failed, which led to resentment and drinking and leaving.